coder/backstage-plugins/plugins/backstage-plugin-coder/README.md

 This plugin is in active development.
 The following features are planned:

+- [ ] Example component using the Coder API to make authenticated requests on behalf of the user
 - [ ] Add support for only rendering component if `catalog-info.yaml` indicates the item is compatible with Coder
 - [ ] OAuth support (vs. token auth) for linking Coder accounts
 - [ ] "Open in Coder" button/card component for catalog items